Three ways to invest in Thrivent funds

 Inherited accounts and RMDs

 When you inherit a retirement account, you need to calculate the required minimum distribution for the account inherited.
-The options vary based on if you are the sole beneficiary of your spouse's account or someone else's account.
+The options vary based on whether you are the sole beneficiary of your spouse's account or someone else's account.
 In addition to the options below, an owner's surviving spouse and sole beneficiary has the option to transfer an IRA to spouse's IRA and treat it as his/her own.
-Options for taking required minimum distributions include:

 Inherited assets after December 31, 2019